 The Federal Perkins Loan is a low interest loan offered to students enrolled at least half-time.
-Availability of Perkins is based on funds made available from the federal government, as well as from former Woodbury students who are in the process of repaying their Perkins loan obligations to the school.
+Availability of Perkins is based on funds made available from the federal government, as well as from former Woodbury University students who are in the process of repaying their Perkins loan obligations to the school.
 This loan is based on a student’s financial need, and award amounts can vary year to year.

-William D. Ford Federal Direct Loan Programs Federal Direct Stafford Loans (subsidized and unsubsidized) are loans made available through the U.S. Department of Education to undergraduate and graduate students.
+William D. Ford Federal Direct Loan Programs and Federal Direct Stafford Loans (subsidized and unsubsidized) are loans made available through the U.S. Department of Education to undergraduate and graduate students.
 Undergraduate student loans have a fixed interest rate for subsidized loans and 3.76% (for the 16-17 academic year) for unsubsidized loans.
 Graduate students are only eligible for unsubsidized loans at an interest rate of 5.31%.
 Woodbury University determines eligibility based on the student’s cost of education or program costs and expected contributions from income.
-The

 Federal Direct Parent Loan for Undergraduate Students (Parent PLUS) is a loan made available through the U.S. Department of Education and is a credit-based loan for parents of dependent undergraduate students.
 These loans are guaranteed at a fixed interest rate of 6.31%.
 Creditworthy parents can borrow up to the difference between the cost of attendance for one year and the amount of financial aid the student is eligible to receive.

-Federal Direct Graduate and Professional Student PLUS Loan (Grad PLUS) is a loan made available through the U.S. Department of Education and is a credit-based loan for independent graduate students.
+The Federal Direct Graduate and Professional Student PLUS Loan (Grad PLUS) is a loan made available through the U.S. Department of Education and is a credit-based loan for independent graduate students.
 Creditworthy graduate students can borrow up to the difference between the cost of attendance for one year and the amount of financial aid the student is eligible to receive.
 This loan is at a fixed interest rate of 6.31% and deferrable during half-time study.

-Alternative Loans Alternative loans are private bank loans for students, designed to help meet the gap between the costs of attendance and financial aid.
+Alternative Loans are private bank loans for students, designed to help meet the gap between the costs of attendance and financial aid.
 These loans are not guaranteed by the federal government; therefore, they can carry different fees and interest rates.
 Careful research is strongly suggested.
 Students are encouraged to first apply for federal and institutional financial aid before considering an alternative student loan.

-Donor-Sponsored Scholarships Woodbury University administers various scholarships derived from gifts and endowments given to the university by individuals and organizations.
+Woodbury University administers various scholarships derived from gifts and endowments given to the university by individuals and organizations.
 Special applications are not necessary for these funds; they are awarded based on availability of funds and the needs of the university as well as a combination of eligibility requirements, such as academic standing, financial need, or criteria specified by the donor.